Immolare/artist-image-generator/README.txt

 Yes.
 We provide just a tool to use DALL·E 2 service so we are not responsible of what you generate.
 Keep in mind DALL·E 2 have restrictions on image creation and variations so please respect  that to use correctly the service.

-For an up to date list of **what you can\'t do using DALL·E 2 service**, please read theses official links :
+For an up to date list of **what you can't do using DALL·E 2 service**, please read theses official links :

 - [OpenAI - Blog post about restrictions](https://help.openai.com/en/articles/6338764-are-there-any-restrictions-to-how-i-can-use-dall-e-2-is-there-a-content-policy)
 - [OpenAI - Content Policy](https://labs.openai.com/policies/content-policy)